KIMEP University: Colleges

+The founding and current dean of the college is Juldyz Smagulova, Ph.D.

 Learning Centers

-The Language Center administers the English language foundation course, which most students must take upon entry to KIMEP.
+The Language Center offers the English language foundation course, which most students must take upon entry to KIMEP.
 The Language Center teaches courses in English, Russian, Kazakh, Chinese, Korean, German.
-It offers a master's degree in teaching English to speakers of other languages (MA in TESOL).
+It offers a master's degree in teaching English as a second language (MA in TESOL).
 First-year undergraduates at KIMEP take interdisciplinary courses from the Language Center as a part of the general education program.

-In addition, KIMEP has an Executive Education Center (EEC), which offers dozens of certificate courses and professional development programs to adults and professionals in Almaty.
-It offers courses to high school students preparing them for the KIMEP entrance examination, delivers KIMEP's Leadership Development Program, and coordinates KIMEP's Executive MBA with BCB.
+In addition, KIMEP has an Executive Education Center (EEC), which offers certificate courses and professional development programs to adults and professionals in Almaty.
+It offers courses to high school students preparing them for the KIMEP entrance examination.

 Rankings

-In 2019, the Independent Quality Assurance Agency of Kazakhstan (IQAA) named KIMEP the best humanitarian-economic university in Kazakhstan.
+In 2024, the Independent Quality Assurance Agency of Kazakhstan (IQAA) named KIMEP the best universities for humanities and economics in Kazakhstan.

-This followed a strong showing in rankings from the National Accreditation Center of the Ministry of Education and Science of RK, where five KIMEP Bachelor programs came in first, and five came in second: